Urethane and Silicone Casting Services

 WC-540 to WC-595 or equivalent

 Parts have a smooth, satin-like finish due to the master pattern being bead-blasted matte.
-Clear and translucent parts with this finish will appear frosted.
-Matte finishes are useful for handheld and high-touch areas as it reduces fingerprint visibility.
+Transparent and translucent parts with this finish will appear frosted.
+Matte finishes are helpful for handheld and high-touch areas as it reduces fingerprint visibility.

-A finish that includes some sheen but not high reflectivity.
-Semi-gloss finishes are in between high-gloss and matte, resulting in a smooth, easy-to-clean surface.
+Semi-gloss finishes include some sheen but not high reflectivity.
+Semi-gloss finishes are between high-gloss and matte, resulting in a smooth, easy-to-clean surface.

-A highly reflective finish is made by polishing the master pattern before making the mold.
-High-gloss has a high sheen and will have the highest transparency for clear parts.
-High-gloss is useful for cosmetic models, cleanable surfaces, and lenses.
+A highly reflective glossy finish requires polishing the master pattern before making the mold.
+The high gloss has a high sheen and will have the highest transparency for transparent parts.
+High gloss is helpful for cosmetic models, cleanable surfaces, and lenses.

-Xometry can provide additional processing, including custom textures, secondary finishes, painting, and more.
+Xometry can provide additional processing, including secondary finishes, painting, and more.